Died =>12 January 2008

 Police Constable Christopher Hart, a response officer with Greater Manchester Police, died in a road accident on 12 January, 2008.
 The 40-year-old officer, who was based at Bury, was responding to an emergency call just before midnight.

-The police van he was driving was in collision with a VW Polo car at the junction of Allenshaw Way, Ashton Road and Pottery Lane in Oakenshaw.
+The police van he was driving was in collision with a VW Polo car at the junction of Alan Turing Way, Ashton Old Road and Pottery Lane in Openshaw, Manchester.
 A colleague travelling with PC Hart received minor injuries as did three people in the car.

 Born and brought up in Bury, PC Hart was a keen angler and had worked in the butchery trade and local shops before joining the force.
 He left a six-year-old son and his parents, Dorothy and Michael Hart from Cumbria.